fastlib/ALADIN/README-codeocean.md

 # ALADIN documentation

 This CodeOcean capsule contains all the source code and data necessary to reproduce the manuscript's results and figures.
-Due to CodeOcean's limited computing resources and its runtime constraints, this capsule is limited to i) a demonstration, ii) the complete delineation benchmark and iii) the diagnostic benchmark on the Stanford dataset.
+Due to CodeOcean's limited computing resources and its runtime constraints, this capsule is limited to i) a demonstration, ii) the complete delineation benchmark and iii) the diagnostic benchmarks on the iRhythm and AliveCor data sets.
 With both the ii) and iii) benchmarks a re-evaluation of competing methods is also performed.
-These results contain the visual and textual outputs for 4 example recordings: 2 from the Stanford dataset and 2 from the Computers-in-Cardiology dataset  (i.e., the demonstration) as well as a text-file containing the raw LaTeX code to reproduce Table 1 (i.e., the delineation benchmark) and 3 figures to reproduce Figure 3 (i..e, the diagnostic benchmark) from the manuscript.
+These results contain the visual and textual outputs for 4 example recordings: 2 from the iRhythm dataset and 2 from the AliveCor dataset as well as a text-file containing the raw LaTeX code to reproduce Supplementary table 1 (i.e., the delineation benchmark) and all figures to reproduce Figures 2 and 3 from the manuscript.

-Reproducing the benchmark on the Computers-in-Cardiology dataset (Figure 4) exceeded the capabilities of the CodeOcean environment.
-To aid also a complete reproduction of these results, the '/data/ALADIN-source-code.zip' can be downloaded, which includes detailed instructions in the README.pdf/.html or as seen below, that allow local replication at any system with a Linux, MacOS, or Windows operating system.
+Reproducing the benchmark on the CardioSTAT dataset (Figure 4) exceeded the capabilities of the CodeOcean environment.

 ## System requirements: